xdevplatform/xdk/xdk/typescript/docs/classes/ListsClient.md

 # Class: ListsClient

-Client for Lists operations
+Client for lists operations

-This client provides methods for interacting with the Lists endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Lists related operations.
+This client provides methods for interacting with the lists endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all lists related operations.

 ## Table of contents